 Many faculty members in the department have active research grants that continually support graduate research assistantships.
 The research assistant works with the faculty in the conduct of the sponsored research towards the student’s thesis/dissertation work.
 Students applying for research assistantships are strongly urged to contact the faculty member whose research interest most closely match their own.
 Applicants should also indicate an intended advisor on the application form and discuss their research interests in their personal statement.

-The Graduate School Outstanding Scholars Program offers a number of fellowships for new outstanding graduate students pursuing at the doctoral level.
+The Graduate School Outstanding Scholars Program offers a number of fellowships for new outstanding graduate students.
+The Jorgensen Fellowship (JF) and the Harriott Fellowship (HF) are available to outstanding young scholars who have been admitted to doctoral programs at the University of Connecticut.
+The Crandall Fellowship is available to outstanding young scholars who have been admitted to master’s programs at the University.
 More detailed information can be found at the graduate school fellowship award site.

 In order for an applicant to be considered for one of the following fellowships, the applicant must select that they wish to be considered in SLATE.
 Recipients of these fellowships will be the most academically promising members of the entering class of graduate students at the University of Connecticut.
 The criteria used to select recipients include the following: